Fiery Biden sets stage for Obama recovery attempt

 The third and final presidential debate will take place on October 22 in Florida.

-(Additional reporting by Jeff Mason in Lacrosse, Wisc.; Susan Heavey and Matt Spetalnick in Washington, Alina Selyukh in Columbus, Ohio, Steve Holland in Richmond, Va., Jill Serjeant in Los Angeles; editing by Alistair Bell and Will Dunham)
+(Additional reporting by Jeff Mason in Lacrosse, Wisc.; Susan Heavey and Matt Spetalnick in Washington, Alina Selyukh in Columbus, Ohio, Steve Holland in Richmond, Va., Jill Serjeant in Los Angeles; Editing by Alistair Bell and Todd Eastham)